 - ¾ cup whole hazelnuts see note

-- ½ cup toasted pumpkin seeds or sunflower seeds
+- ½ cup roasted pumpkin seeds (or replace with sunflower seeds)

 - ¼ cup sesame seeds